lukasfroehlich1/racket-fun/README.md

 # racket-rfun
-some puzzles solved using racket racket
+some puzzles solved using racket

+The cannibal problem comes from [how to design programs](http://www.ccs.neu.edu/home/matthias/HtDP2e/part_six.html) part 6 excercise 495.